plone/training/behaviors_2.rst

  * Explain ZODB and Persistent Classes

-Lets continue with this file:
+Let's continue with this file:

 .. code-block:: python
     :linenos: